Pool Drowning Lawyer in Los Angeles - Nokristart - Learn Everyday

 Reimbursement for swimming pool immersion

-As with all personal injury claims, victims injured in non-fatal drowning incidents can expect compensation based on the severity of their injuries and any residual disability.
+As with all personal injury claims, victims of injured nonfatal drowning incidents can expect compensation based on the severity of their injuries and any residual disability.
 Generally, a victim can claim compensation for the following:

 • Medical bills, including follow-up appointments after an emergency